Sia’s “Nostalgic for the Present Tour” is conceptual and unforgettable

-The doors of the BART open at the Coliseum station.
-Hundreds of people get off and start to walk in the direction of the twin stadiums in the distance.
-The typical pre-show excitement from the fans making their way to the venue is palpable.
-Still, the smell of hot dogs from the vendors in the elevated walkways connecting the venues is a surprise.
-It’s 8:00 pm on a Saturday, and there is no sporting event scheduled.
 Rather, the occasion is Sia’s second show of her Nostalgic for the Present Tour in Oakland, California.
 The venue is the Oracle Arena, the home of the Golden State Warriors.
 Despite the festive ambience around me, I am only barely able to talk for fear that my voice will betray me; I am overwhelmed.
-As I enter the Oracle, a 18,000 plus seat arena, I keep thinking that this cannot be the venue where Sia will be playing.
-But the sights (men, women, girls and boys everywhere are dressed up in wigs, bows, and nude leotards) and sounds (there is already a roaring crowd enjoying the opener Miguel) are real – All these people are here to see Sia.
+As I enter the Oracle, an 18,000-plus-seat arena, I keep thinking that this cannot be the venue where Sia will be playing.
+But the sights (men, women, girls and boys everywhere are dressed up in wigs, bows, and nude leotards) and sounds (there is already a roaring crowd enjoying the opener, Miguel) are real – All these people are here to see Sia.

-The first time I saw Sia, it was at a tiny club in Vancouver back in 2008.
+The first time I saw Sia was at a tiny club in Vancouver back in 2008.
 The show was not the first Sia had played in the city, she had been here with Zero 7 and at least one solo tour that I can remember.
-The Media Club, where I saw her that first time, is a box-shaped venue that has the stage at the front and the bar at the back.
-The noise and conversations from people at the bar is constant, at this was no exception at Sia’s show.
+The Media Club, where I saw her that first time, is a box-shaped venue with the stage at the front and the bar at the back.
+The noise and conversations from people at the bar are constant, and this was no exception at Sia’s show.
 However, when the moment came to perform “Breathe Me,” a song featuring Sia free styling gorgeously at the climax of the song, something happened that I will always remember: as Sia did her usual wordless count at the end of the final verse, the club went completely silent – in awe, respect, expectation.
 And then she exploded, her singing the most glorious example of skill meeting emotion and emotion being shaped by skill.
 She was out of this world.

 SIA/MIGUEL IN CONCERT